Swedish Distanshandelsdagen 2014 had a strong focus on internationalization, customer experience and cross channel scenarios.

 Networking at the exhibition.

 For exhibitors and visitors, Distanshandelsdagen offered an ideal platform to meet customers, prospects and partners.
 120 exhibitors, beneath them providers of IT systems and solutions for payment, logistics, and eCommerce, showed their technologies and innovations.
 As a member of Svensk Digital Handel (SDH), also FACT-Finder was a present exhibitor in Borås.
-There, we met many e-commerce decision-makers and had interesting conversations: Our visitors were primarily interested in how to provide relevant information at various customer touch points, how to improve product data quality effectively – and how a language-independent search technology supports international expansion.
+There, we met many e-commerce decision-makers and had interesting conversations: Our visitors were primarily interested in how to provide relevant information at various customer touchpoints, how to improve product data quality effectively – and how a language-independent search technology supports international expansion.